 If someone crosses the line, I have no difficulty coaching or putting him or her in his place.
 I also have no problem apologizing upon realizing that I am the one in error.
 The thing is in my leadership role, I want the team to always feel that I am approachable.
 After all our Lord Jesus Christ, God of immeasurable power came to save our sinful humanity in meekness and love.
 He takes us where we are and challenges us to become more.
 It isn't really about employees liking me or my befriending them, it is all about them knowing that I value and appreciate them.

 Some people mistake meekness for weakness.
 But I know that even my weakest players help us to finish the race.
 And I want all hearts and minds in our work.
 Only if I have their hearts and minds will they become champions of our mission.

 Winning in our mission is always the point.
 The half of the equation is making sure that everyone has the tools needed to do the job.
 And not just the tangible ones.
 They need to know the game plan, they need to be educated on the playbook.
 People don't invest their hearts into something unless they truly value the leadership and the mission.

-This is why I am such a big fan of the both Open Book Management and Situational leadership styles.
+This is why I am such a big fan of both Open Book Management and Situational leadership styles.
 Share the numbers, educate and coach the team as necessary.
 Delegate whenever possible.
 So that everyone is willing and able to execute the playbook.
 That way people are thinking about how their performance matters, while the clock on each period is winding down.
 Give them the tools to keep score for themselves.
 Give them the leadership they need to succeed.
-This is the recipe for winning not just the game but for rising to the top in the league
+This is the recipe for winning not just the game but for rising to the top of the league